jstnknr/mmc6145-2-2-keiner-justin/INSTRUCTIONS.md

 Run `npm i` in the root directory of your repository (your `package.json` should be in the root directory).

-To start developing, run `npm run dev`.
+To start develop, run `npm run dev`.

 &nbsp;
 ## Instructions